Committees and Elections

 "The Innovative Users Group is an organization I've been proud to be part of ever since coming over from the Polaris Users Group many years ago.
 I've learned so much from this organization of beautiful librarians, and I try to give something back whenever I can.
 And if you'd like, I'd enjoy the opportunity to serve this group directly as a Member-at-Large.

 I'm a Polaris ILS Administrator who specializes in library technology, circulation methodology, and shadow libraries.
 I've worked in libraries for almost 30 years from the front desk to systems administration.
 I've spoken at many IUG sessions about everything from hacking the PowerPAC to creating training videos for your staff.
 Currently, I'm involved with the Leap Working Group and I'm a past member of the Polaris ILS Advisory Group (PIAC).
 IUG is a rare community, where people work hard to create positivity and improvements not only in the software we use, but in our workflows and processes too.
 I'd like to help continue that work in some small way, if you'll allow me.
+Thank you!"

 All Steering Committee members speak for the membership, serve on ad hoc working groups, and provide advice to the Chair.
 Following are the major duties of each position: